 The ROD for the groundwater OU was signed in September 2003.
 The selected remedy in the ROD included monitored natural attenuation and monitoring Deer Creek.
 The long-term monitoring program, initiated under the source control remedy, will be evaluated and enhanced as part of the groundwater RD/RA.
 The Preliminary Close-out Report was signed in December 2003.
 The groundwater OU RD/RA consent decree was signed on March 31, 2005.
 The RD was completed in July 2005.
 Construction of the monitoring wells for the remedy was completed in summer 2005.
 EPA and WDNR conducted the pre-final inspection on November 1, 2005 and the "punch list" of tasks were completed on February 1, 2006.
 The long-term groundwater monitoring program has started and is expected last for 40 to 50 years.

-The first Five-Year Review was completed in April 2005 and it was determined that the cleanup continues to protect human health and the environment.
+The first Five-Year Review was completed in April 2005.
 The second Five-Year Review was completed on January 11, 2010.
-The Five-Year Review determined that the remedy remains protective of human health and the environment.
-Water samples indicate site plume is reducing in size.
+The Five-Year Review determined water samples indicate site plume is reducing in size.
 The next five-year review will be completed in 2015.

 Property ReuseThe property is not in reuse.